odinuv/web/en/apv/walkthrough/javascript/index.md

 {: .note}
-To try JavaScript code you do not have to write a custom HTML page, just paste this code into online tool such as [JSFiddle](https://jsfiddle.net) (use JavaScript editor) and click run.
+To try JavaScript code you do not have to write a custom HTML page, just paste this code into online tool such as [JSFiddle](https://jsfiddle.net) or  (use JavaScript editor) or [Plunker](https://plnkr.co/edit/) and click run.
 Remember to open that developer tools console.

 In following example you can see control structures: